flikkr/USB-e-Tour-app/README.md

 It has also been modified to work when looking for paths across different floors and through different methods (stairs or lift).

 Base algorithm has been adapted from https://www.vogella.com/tutorials/JavaAlgorithmsDijkstra/article.html

+### Screenshots

+Please view the user guide or testing proof for screenshots of the app.

 ### Disclaimer